7pranayama

 Utkata Konasana

-When it comes to periods-cramps, Utkata Konasana helps boost energy in the body, and balances the body both internally and externally – it will also revitalize your energy.
+When it comes to period cramps, Utkata Konasana helps boost energy in the body, and balances the body both internally and externally – it will also revitalize your energy.

 How To Do:

 • First of all, stand in Tadasana.
-In this posture, the distance of your feet should be about 3 feet apart and parallel.
+In this posture, the distance between your feet should be about 3 feet apart and parallel.

 • Now breathe in and bring the hips down while bending the knees and feet.
 The way down should be as if you are sitting on a chair.